Imports

 Example:

-import java::com.google.gson.Gson // Use the com.google.gson.Gson class by its short name Gson
+import com.google.gson.Gson // Use the com.google.gson.Gson class by its short name Gson

 Aliasing Java Imports

 To handle name conflicts between Java classes, you can use aliases by specifying a new name for the import.
+This feature is only available if you have ambiguous name conflicts of classes.
+Aliasing Types without conflicts is not supported, since it can lead to confusion.

 Example:

-import AWTList java::java.awt.List // Alias as AWTList
+import java.awt.List as AWTList // Alias as AWTList

-import List java::java.util.List // Alias as List
+import java.util.List as List // Alias as List

 Now, you can use AWTList and List to differentiate between the two classes.